ucsb-csw8/w22/about.md

 [Submit this form to request an extension](https://forms.gle/KDjxnPZYJxYSm3R19) for the PAs, CAs, and/or LAs for 12 hours (your scores will be collected at 9am on Monday, instead of Sunday 9pm).
 You can also check two boxes (two 12-hour extensions) to get an extension for 1 day (your scores will be collected at 9pm on Monday, instead of Sunday 9pm).
 You need to submit this form **before the Sunday 9pm** deadline.

+If your situation is more serious and requires a longer extension, you need to provide the official documentation and complete the steps described in the sectin below.
+Please, do not contact us without providing documentation (e.g., even the processed tickets to fly home for an emergency can count as documentation).

 ### Personal / Technology / Health / Living Situation Issues